MohamedCheour98/CSS466-UsedCarsProject/README.md

 This is a case study of a supervised learning where the algorithm is first trained on a set of cars, and then used to classify new data.

 NB: We have not taken into account any car transmission types other than Manual and Automatic.

+In this project, the following methods were used for classification:

+1. Scikit-learn neural network Multi-layer Perceptron classifier.
+2. Single Layer Neural Network algorithm built from scratch.
+3. Scikit-learn Categorical Bayesian Classifier
+4. Categorical Bayesian Classifier built from scratch.

+We look at how these methods perform with our data, interpret the results based on the target and finally investigate the limitations on accuracy posed by the dataset itself if any.